kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 Reference the [backendRef][backendRef] API documentation for additional details on `weight` and other fields.

-This TLSRoute attaches to the Gateway TLS listener of name `tls` as defined in:
+This TLSRoute attaches to the Gateway TLS listener named `tls`, as defined below:

 ```yaml
 {% include 'standard/tls-routing/gateway.yaml' %}
 ```

-Because this listener has its TLS mode configured as `Passthrough`, the traffic that is routed via this listener is sent as a direct TCP stream to the backend.
+Because the `tls` listener has its TLS mode configured as `Passthrough`, the traffic routed via this listener is sent as a direct encrypted TCP stream to the backend.

-In case the listener `tls-terminate` is being used, the TLS traffic is terminated and the TCP stream is forwarded unencrypted to the backends.
+If the `tls-terminate` listener were used instead, the TLS traffic would be terminated at the Gateway, and the resulting TCP stream would be forwarded unencrypted to the backends.

 ## Status